ankitpokhrel/shopctl/README.md

 The above will take priority over the `SHOPIFY_ACCESS_TOKEN` env.

 #### OAuth
-You can log in to your Shopify store using the store's MyShopify URL and would need to assign a unique alias (context name) for that store.
-This will generate the config and create a new context in your configuration file.
+You can log in to your Shopify store using the store's MyShopify URL.
+This process will generate the config and create a new context in your configuration file.

 ```sh
 # Login to first store